William John Thomson: Painting style

-Thomson worked in a solemn, realistic, somewhat simplified style, devoid of the affectation that often characterised the work of his contemporaries.
+Thomson worked in a solemn, realistic, somewhat simplified style, devoid of the affectation that often characterized the work of his contemporaries.
 His subjects face slightly to the right; their features are emphatically delineated, the left eye appearing overly large.
 A pink tonality suffuses the paintings, reddish brown shading models the forms and brown hatching often makes up the background.
-Thomson was a miniaturist of very great eminence, although he sometimes exercised his talents on large portraits and small full-lengths.
+Thomson was a miniaturist, although he sometimes exercised his talents on large portraits and small full-lengths.
 To accuracy of execution he added great richness of effect, preciousness of finish, and depth of tone.

 Later years

 He became a prominent figure in the artistic life of Scotland, holding a variety of official positions.
 He exhibited portraits, miniatures, landscapes and genre paintings.